Twin Cities School of Dance and Ballet is proud to showcase a professional and talented group of instructors.

 Alicia has performed professionally with Mordine & Company Dance Theater, Thread Meddle Outfit, as well as Chicago Dance Crash.
 She has also performed in a variety of dance festivals including the Other Dance Festival, Dance/USA, and the St. Louis Dance Festival.
 Alicia moved to Bloomington in August of 2009 where she currently teaches at Twin Cities School of Dance.
 Alicia is also the co-director of the Prairieland Movement Project.

-Tracie teaches Zumba® Fitness at Twin Cities School of Dance twice a week.
+Tracie teaches Zumba® Fitness, Strong by Zumba® and Strong 30TM at Twin Cities School of Dance.

 Certifications Include: Zumba® Fitness, Zumba® Toning and Zumba Gold®, Strong by Zumba®, STRONG 30 TM , ACE Certified Professional with designations in Personal Training and Group Fitness Instruction.

 Zumba Fitness : easy-to-follow Zumba® choreography that focuses on balance, range of motion and by mixing low-intensity and high intensity moves for an interval-style, calorie-burning dance fitness party.

 STRONG by Zumba® and STRONG 30TM: For those who wish to increase their fitness level with additional challenge the original STRONG by Zumba® Class is a demanding hour long session that works your entire body.
 It's ideal for hitting your ultimate fitness goals-- and then making new ones.
 STRONG 30TM packs a challenging total body workout into 30 minutes.
 This efficient and focused class helps you fit fitness into any schedule.
 Come ready to sweat, adnd prepare to leave empowered and feeling strong.
 Perfect For Everybody and every body!